 One of the ways it can be used is a self-service web portal.
 Students will be able to log in via a standard web browser, reset passwords and unlock accounts, edit their personal information or perform any other AD operations that can be added to the Web UI.

 Custom actions can also be created that can include multiple steps but still will be resembled as single buttons on the home page of Adaxes Web UI, keeping everything simple and straightforward for end-users.
-E.g. students can add or remove themselves from distribution lists or request Office 365 licenses.
+E.g. students can add or remove themselves from distribution lists or request Microsoft 365 licenses.

 Adaxes also lets you to create other custom Web Interfaces for any purposes.
 E.g. teachers can manage their own groups (classes) by themselves with no help from IT staff required.
 All you need is to give them appropriate access and set the Web UI.